davegallant/hound.nvim/README.md

 {
   hound_base_url = "http://localhost", -- base url for the hound api
   hound_port = 6080, -- the port hound is running on
-  split = "vsplit", -- where to open the new buffer (can also use split) }
+  split = "newtab", -- where to open the search results (vsplit, split, newtab) }
 ```